Rose Bowl (stadium): Design and construction

 Through January 1922, the bowl now known as the Rose Bowl Game was played at Tournament Park, about 3 mi southeast, adjacent to the campus of the California Institute of Technology (Caltech).
 The Pasadena Tournament of Roses Association, the game's organizer, realized the temporary stands were inadequate for a crowd of more than 40,000, and sought to build a better, permanent stadium.

 The stadium was designed by architect Myron Hunt in 1921.
 His design was influenced by the Yale Bowl in New Haven, Connecticut, which opened in 1914.
 The Arroyo Seco was selected as the location for the stadium.
-The Rose Bowl was under construction from Feb.
-27, 1922 to October 1922.
+The Rose Bowl was under construction from February 27, 1922, to October 1922.
 The nearby Los Angeles Memorial Coliseum also was under construction during this time and would be completed in May 1923, shortly after the Rose Bowl was completed.
 Originally built as a horseshoe, the stadium was expanded several times.
 The southern stands were completed in 1928, enclosing the stadium into a complete bowl.
+The stadium remains uncovered, with spectators having no protection from the elements.

 The field's alignment is nearly north–south, offset slightly northwest, and the elevation at street level is approximately 830 ft above sea level.

 The stadium's name was alternatively "Tournament of Roses Stadium" or "Tournament of Roses Bowl", until being settled as "Rose Bowl" before the 1923 Rose Bowl game, in reference to the unusually named (at the time) Yale Bowl.

-The stadium can be very difficult to access due to the traffic caused by single-lane residential street access.
-It has little dedicated parking for visitors and parking issues have routinely caused visitors to spend two to three hours completing the last mile to the stadium on game days.
+The stadium is in a residential area.
+Streets are converted to one lane by the Pasadena Police Department to ease ingress and egress during major events.
 When constructed, the majority of visitors arrived to the bowl via the Pacific Electric interurban streetcar system; however, this service ended in 1958.
-Weather permitting the 36 holes of Brookside Golf Course are used for parking.
+Weather permitting, the 36 holes of Brookside Golf Course are used for parking, providing 20,000 spaces.
+There are nine paved parking lots that provide spaces for another 6,000 vehicles.
 In 2016, Rose Bowl contracted ParkJockey to streamline parking in and around the stadium.
-There is improved signage, shuttle service to help visitors get to the stadium and mobile lighting powered by generators to provide visibility for people walking on the golf course at night.
+There is improved signage, a shuttle service to help visitors get to the stadium and mobile generator-powered lighting for visitors walking on the golf course at night.